jknaresh/django_generic_api/README.md

 ## Refresh Token API

-- To get a efresh token, post data on url '/< prefix >/refresh/' .
+- To get a refresh token, post data on url '/< prefix >/v1/refresh/' .
 - As the access token expires after given time, use refresh token to get new access token.